Language-Research-Technology/ldaca-website/content/news/posts/team-member-tip-chenoa-pettrup/index.md

 If you're new to data visualisation, don’t feel like you have to rush straight into coding.
 Take time to plan an approach with these simple practices:

 ### If in doubt, sketch it out.
-Before diving into tools, sketch a few layout options—on paper or using digital platforms like [Figma](https://www.figma.com/).
+Before diving into tools, sketch a few layout options — on paper or using digital platforms like [Figma](https://www.figma.com/).
 Rough visuals help clarify your thinking and reveal possibilities early.
 This step is helpful because it allows you to explore different configurations and ways of displaying information before you start coding.
 It can also help provide a skeleton to work towards once you do start putting your code together.
 Sketching gives you a clearer sense of direction and enables you to figure out the most effective way to communicate your information.

 <figure>
   <img src="./Information-is-beautiful.png" alt="Screenshot of the Information is Beautiful Website" title="Screenshot of the Information is Beautiful Website" />